Dubeyrock/GenAI-App-AI-Code-Reviewer/README.md

 **Objective**

-This project aims to develop a Python application that allows users to submit their Python code for review and receive feedback on potential bugs along with suggestions for fixes.
-The application should be user-friendly, and efficient, and provide accurate bug reports and fixed code snippets.
+This project aims to develop a Python application that allows users to submit their code for review and receive feedback on potential bugs along with suggestions for fixes.
+The application should be user-friendly and efficient and provide accurate bug reports and fixed code snippets.